untitledvoid/Euroscope-download-tutorial-for-macOS/README.md

 ## **Tutorial**

 1- Open the appstore, search for Xcode and install it (~10gb).
-You can also install it through apples developer portal depending on your version (refer to the software requirements section above).
+You can also install it through apples developer portal depending on your version (refer to the software requirements section above);

-2- After Xcode has finished installing open the terminal and install Xcode select using *Xcode-select --install* 3- Install Homebrew and Wineskin Winery (refer to the software requirements section above).
+2- After Xcode has finished installing open the terminal and install Xcode select using *Xcode-select --install*;

+3- Install Homebrew and Wineskin Winery (refer to the software requirements section above);

-4- Open Wineskin Winery and create an engine (selecy the latest version)
+4- Open Wineskin Winery and create an engine (selecy the latest version);

+5-